-Wendy (right) helping with the initial planting of
+Wendy (right) helping with the initial planting of the Demonstration Garden. |

 I started volunteering about four years ago and then became a steward last summer, after going through the Bio-85 program at SRJC and becoming a California Naturalist.